A hung Parliament, what it means to the economy

 At the same time, voting was suspended at 11 polling stations in Sarawak’s Baram parliamentary constituency due to flooding, with voters seen standing knee-deep in floodwaters.

 Citing recent developments in the United Kingdom whereby the then prime minister, Liz Truss, was changed in 45 days after appointment.
-It proves that rotating prime ministers, swap method that allows the government to exist without the need of one majority party is possible, said Barjoyai.
+It goes to proof that rotating prime minister, swap method that allows the government to exist without the need of one majority party is possible, said Barjoyai.

 Liz Truss resigned after a series of U-turns in its mini-budget, which included cutting taxes as well as sackings, and resignations.
 The pound sterling tumbled as markets were spooked.